- Help Desks

 Go to http://netid.rutgers.edu and click on Manage Email Addresses on the left bar.

-Current UMDNJ email addresses will change to reflect the current Rutgers email structure.
-As a part of this initiative, new email addresses will be issued that correspond to a school and /or unit in the form of firstname.lastname@example.org, where xxx is the current ID (e.g., smithjw@SN.rutgers.edu).
+Current UMDNJ email addresses reflect the current Rutgers email structure.
+Email addresses will be issued that correspond to a school and /or unit in the form of email@example.com, where xxx is the current ID (e.g., smithjw@SN.rutgers.edu).
 The following email domains have been created in support of this effort:

 - njms.rutgers.edu (NJ Medical School)